virtualzone/onedrive-uploader/README.md

     1. Access to entire OneDrive: ```Files.Read, Files.ReadWrite, Files.Read.All, Files.ReadWrite.All, offline_access, User.Read```

 ### 2. Download the binary
 Download the appropriate binary for your operating system and architecture from the [Releases page](https://github.com/virtualzone/onedrive-uploader/releases) and make it executable.

-You can use the following one-liner to perform the necessary steps:
+You can use the following one-liner to perform the necessary steps on Linux and MacOS:
 ```
 curl -s -L https://git.io/JRie0 | bash
 ```